canonical/lxd/doc/reference/storage_lvm.md

  - Uses LVs for images, then LV snapshots for instances and instance snapshots.
  - The filesystem used for the LVs is ext4 (can be configured to use xfs instead).
- - By default, all LVM storage pools use an LVM thinpool in which logical volumes for all LXD storage entities (images, instances, etc.) are created.
+ - By default, all LVM storage pools use an LVM thin pool in which logical volumes for all LXD storage entities (images, instances, etc.) are created.
    This behavior can be changed by setting "lvm.use\_thinpool" to "false".
 In this case, LXD will use normal logical volumes for all non-instance snapshot storage entities (images, instances, etc.).
-This means most storage operations will need to fallback to rsyncing since non-thinpool logical volumes do not support snapshots of snapshots.
+This means most storage operations will need to fallback to rsyncing since non-thin-pool logical volumes do not support snapshots of snapshots.
 Note that this entails serious performance impacts for the LVM driver causing it to be close to the fallback DIR driver both in speed and storage usage.
 This option should only